Is Walking Around in an RV While Driving Legal?

 Are Seat Belts Required in an RV?

 Seat belt laws vary from state to state.
 However, every state has laws that require the people in the front seats to wear their seat belts.
-That being said, there are 28 states that have no further restrictions in regards to seat belts.
-This means that in those 28 states only the people in the front seats need to wear a seat belt.
+That being said, there are 28 states that have no further restrictions in regard to seat belts.
+This means that in those 28 states, only the people in the front seats need to wear a seat belt.

 Conversely, the other 22 states require that all passengers in the RV have their seat belts on while the RV is in motion.
 There are no exceptions, so if you are in a moving RV in one of those 22 states, you need to find a seat with a seat belt.

-Additionally, some of the states that do not require seat belts for sitting in the back do still require it of young children.
+Additionally, some of the states that do not require seat belts for sitting in the back do still require them for young children.
 26 of those 28 states have laws that require minors of a certain age range to wear seat belts.
-The age ranges are as simple as anyone under 17 years old, or they can be a little more random such as in Illinois where the age range is from 8 to 15.

 Regardless of the laws in your state, it is a good idea to wear a seat belt while your RV is in motion.
 Just because it is legal in your state does not mean that it is any less dangerous.
-Riding in an RV without a seat belt is still incredibly dangerous and could result in a serious injury or even death in the event of a crash.
+Riding in an RV without a seat belt is still incredibly dangerous.
+It could result in serious injury or even death in the event of a crash.
 So, stay safe and wear your seat belt.

-Can Passengers Walk Around in a Class A, B, or C Motorhomes While Driving?
+Is Walking Around in a Class A, B, or C RV While Driving Legal?

 Are Passengers Allowed in Travel Trailers or 5th Wheels While Driving?